esquireofoz/abacus/README.md

 ### Update System Host File

 In order for our OAuth authorization to work, it needs to be given a redirect URI that has been declared as acceptable.
-In order to aid with using the site locally, add the following to your system's host file.
+In order to aid with using the site locally, add the following DNS mapping to your system's host file.

 ```
 127.0.0.1 a8c-abacus-local